Joseph Harold Moore: Biography

 In August 1955 he returned to the United States to enter the National War College in Washington, D.C.
 Upon graduation in June 1956, he became commander of the 323d Fighter-Bomber Wing at Bunker Hill Air Force Base, Indiana.
 He was transferred to Shaw Air Force Base, South Carolina, as Ninth Air Force Deputy Chief of Staff for Operations in July 1957.

-In June 1958 General Moore became chief of staff of the Ninth Air Force where he remained until he took command of the 4th Tactical Fighter Wing, Seymour Johnson Air Force Base, North Carolina, in February 1959.
+In June 1958 he became chief of staff of the Ninth Air Force where he remained until he took command of the 4th Tactical Fighter Wing, Seymour Johnson Air Force Base, North Carolina, in February 1959.

-On Dec.
-11, 1959, he received the Bendix Trophy for flying a F-105 Thunderchief over a 100 kilometer closed course to establish a world speed record of 1,216 mph.
+On December 11, 1959, he received the Bendix Trophy for flying a F-105 Thunderchief over a 100 kilometer closed course to establish a world speed record of 1,216 mph.

-General Moore was assigned to Headquarters Tactical Air Command, Langley Air Force Base, Virginia., as assistant deputy for operations in October 1961.
-In January 1964 he became commander of the 2nd Air Division in the Republic of Vietnam, and in June 1965 assumed the additional position of deputy commander for air operations, Military Assistance Command, Vietnam.
-On April 1, 1966, the Seventh Air Force was reactivated and assumed the expanding mission formerly assigned to 2nd Air Division in Southeast Asia and General Moore remained as commander.
+Moore was assigned to Headquarters Tactical Air Command, Langley Air Force Base, Virginia., as assistant deputy for operations in October 1961.
+In January 1964 he became commander of the 2nd Air Division in South Vietnam, and in June 1965 assumed the additional position of deputy commander for air operations, Military Assistance Command, Vietnam.
+On April 1, 1966, the Seventh Air Force was reactivated and assumed the expanding mission formerly assigned to 2nd Air Division in Southeast Asia and he remained as commander.
 In July 1966 he became vice commander in chief, Pacific Air Forces.
 General Moore was assigned as the Inspector General of the Air Force in August 1967.

 He was rated a command pilot and held the Distinguished Service Cross, Air Force Distinguished Service Medal, Legion of Merit with oak leaf cluster, Distinguished Flying Cross with oak leaf cluster, Air Medal with five oak leaf clusters, Air Force Commendation Medal and the Army Commendation Medal.

 Moore retired from the United States Air Force on April 1, 1971.
 After retirement, he and his wife, Virl, moved to Mrytle Beach, South Carolina, and then to San Antonio, Texas.
-Virl passed away in 1980.
+Virl died in 1980.
 Moore later married, Heide, and continued residing in San Antonio, Texas.
 He was a National Commander of the Order of Daedalians, a fraternity of military pilots.
 He died on Dec.
 27, 2006 and was interred at Fort Sam Houston National Cemetery.